Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Geforce GTX 770 should in theory be just a bit faster than the GeForce GTX 295 in general. (explain)
+Memory BandwidthPerformance-wise, the Geforce GTX 770 should theoretically be a bit superior to the GeForce GTX 295 overall. (explain)

-Texel RateThe Geforce GTX 770 is a lot (approximately 45%) more effective at texture filtering than the GeForce GTX 295. (explain)
+Texel RateThe Geforce GTX 770 will be a lot (more or less 45%) faster with regards to AF than the GeForce GTX 295. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the Geforce GTX 770 is the winner, not by a very large margin though. (explain)
+Pixel RateIf running with lots of anti-aliasing is important to you, then the Geforce GTX 770 is superior to the GeForce GTX 295, but it probably won't make a huge difference. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison